 Jonathan Haidt describes the Elephant & Rider metaphor in the Happiness Hypothesis.
+He used it further in The Righteous Mind.
+In nerd terms, the elephant is the anoetic and noetic consciousness.
 The elephant is all of the machinations of emotions and neuropeptides and unconscious and subconscious processes.
 It holds our implicit bias.
 Everything that happens before word gets to the rider is done by the elephant - fear, physical and emotional calculus.
 Let's call this all Elephant Calculus.
 I've been trying to come up with a name for the preconscious elephant decision making process.
 RSA Animates video featuring the Elephant & Rider.

 p.
 9 - You will catch the rider confabulating in later chapters.